ttscoff/bunch/bunch-files/commands/screen.md

 The screen command accepts two optional arguments, background color and alpha transparency.

+Screens are created for all attached displays.
+If the number of displays changes, the command will regenerate screens to match the new number.

 __Background Color__
 : The color for the layer is specified using 6-digit RGB hex codes.
 Black is `#000000`, white is `#ffffff`, and middle gray is around `#9a9a9a`.
 When all 6 digits are the same, you can shorten to 3, e.g. `#333333` can be `#333`.
 : The default is a dark gray (`#666`).